harshita-soni/Brobot-aiproject/README.md

 ## Approach

-I believe that the above problem can be effectively solved using Artificial Intelligence.
+### Why AI?
 [Recent research articles](https://pursuit.unimelb.edu.au/articles/hey-siri-how-s-my-mental-health) have concluded that conversational systems have the potential to play a key role in future mental healthcare and also to help cut down global e-waste.
+Azure Bot Service incorporates artificial intelligence, natural language processing and a natural conversation experience seamlessly and is hence is ideal for this project.